Luxembourg in the Eurovision Song Contest 2026: Luxembourg Song Contest 2026

-Luxembourg Song Contest 2026 is set to be the competition organised by RTL to select its entry for the Eurovision Song Contest 2026.
-The competition will feature eight acts and will take place on 24 January 2026 at the Rockhal in Esch-sur-Alzette.
+Luxembourg Song Contest 2026 was the competition organised by RTL to select its entry for the Eurovision Song Contest 2026.
+The competition featured eight acts and took place on 24 January 2026 at the Rockhal in Esch-sur-Alzette.
+It was hosted by Hana Sofia Lopes, Loïc Juchem, and Raoul Roos, and was broadcast on RTL Télé Lëtzebuerg as well as streamed online on RTL Infos with French-language commentary by Charlotte Gomez and Jérôme Didelot, on RTL Today Radio with English-language commentary by Meredith Moss and Melissa Dalton, and on RTL Play (with the original audio) and the Eurovision Song Contest's official YouTube channel.

 Competing entries

-On 4 July 2025, RTL opened a submission period for interested artists and songwriters to submit their applications in one or more of three categories: the first for performers with a song, the second for performers without a song and the third for songwriters.
+On 4 July 2025, RTL opened a submission period for interested artists and songwriters to submit their applications in one or more of three categories: the first for performers with a song, the second for performers without a song, and the third for songwriters.
 Artists were required to be at least 18 years old by 24 January 2026 and have Luxembourg nationality, have lived in Luxembourg for three consecutive years, or have a strong link with the Luxembourg cultural scene, and were able to submit up to three entries each.
 Songwriters could be of any nationality.
-The application deadline for the second and third category concluded on 3 August 2025, while the application deadline for the first category concluded on 21 September 2025.
+The application deadline for the second and third categories concluded on 3 August 2025, while the application deadline for the first category concluded on 21 September 2025.
 A songwriting camp organised by Rocklab took place at the Rockhal between 6 and 10 June 2025 where 45 local and international artists, songwriters and producers created songs for the competition.
 83 entries were received by the end of the deadline, of which 23 came from performers who applied for the first category.